nantaletracy/nantaletracy/README.md

 VERSION CONTROL
 Version control is a critical aspect of software development and technology management.

 It involves tracking and managing changes to files, code, and other digital assets over time.
-Version control systems (VCS) are tools that enable developers to collaborate, track modifications, and maintain a history of their work.
+Version control systems (VCS) enable developers to collaborate, track modifications, and maintain a history of their work.

 Here are some key concepts and popular version control systems used in the tech industry: